aosabook/500lines/template-engine/chapter.md

 </ul>
 ```

-Our engine will compile this template to this Python code (slightly reformatted
+Our engine will compile this template to Python code.
+The resulting Python
+code looks unusual, because we've chosen some shortcuts that produce slightly
-for readability):
+faster code.
+Here is the Python (slightly reformatted for readability):

 ```
 def render_function(context, do_dots):